Last updated 18/06/2020 - 07:57

 Macro and micro indicators – Confidence in personal finances and national economy increased slightly

 In April, the macro indicator, which describes consumer expectations concerning the development of the entire country’s employment and economic situation, was -40.2 in the Helsinki Metropolitan Area.
 The figure is down nearly 40 points compared to a year ago and 30 points from the turn of the year.
 This is the lowest the indicator has been in at least 15 years and is even lower than during the financial crisis (-38).
 In other words, consumers have very low expectations concerning Finland’s general economic development.
 However, consumers still have fairly bright expectations regarding their own finances.
 The micro indicator which describes the respondents’ personal finances and personal saving possibilities received a value of 22.3 in April 2020 when one year prior it was 32.6.

-The figures for times prior to 5/2019 are not comparable with later figures due to the number of interviewees and their age as well as renewals of the interview methods.
+The figures prior to May 2019 are not comparable with later figures due to the number of interviewees and their age as well as renewals of the interview methods.